frothkoetter/telco_streaming_demo/readme.md

 ROW FORMAT DELIMITED FIELDS TERMINATED BY ','
 LOCATION 's3a://goes-se-sandbox01/telco-demo/mcc_mnc_international';
 ```
+Check you can access and get results

 ```
 select * from mcc_mnc_international;
 ```

+Create the Kudu table and check that data is available

 ```JSON
 Drop table if exists mcc_mnc_international_kudu;